Percy W. Nelles: Early life

-Nelles was born in Brantford, Ontario on 7 January 1892, the son of Brigadier General Charles M. Nelles (1865–1936).
+Nelles was born in Brantford, Ontario, on 7 January 1892, the son of Brigadier General Charles Mecklan Nelles, CMG (1865–1936) and great-great grandson of Col. Robert Nelles.
 As a child, Nelles attended the private schools Lakefield Preparatory School and then Trinity College School in Port Hope.
 As a child he was known to play with boats on the Grand River and wanted to be a part of the navy all of his life.
 Brigadier General Nelles wrote to the Minister of Marine and Fisheries for an appointment for Percy in the future Canadian naval service.
 Nelles enlisted as a cadet in the Fisheries Protection Service in 1909.
 He joined the Fisheries Protection Service as the second of the first seven cadets in anticipation of the formation of the Canadian navy.
 Nelles first assignment was to CGS Canada, the new Canadian fisheries protection vessel in 1910.

 Naval career

 In 1910, Nelles transferred to the nascent RCN and became a midshipman aboard Canada's new cruiser HMCS Niobe.
-Over the next ten years he would rise from the rank of sub-lieutenant to the rank of captain as the Assistant Chief of Naval Staff.
+Over the next two decades he would rise from the rank of sub-lieutenant to the rank of captain as the Assistant Chief of Naval Staff.
 Due to the small size of the RCN, Canadian officers were sent to train on larger ships of the British Royal Navy to gain experience.
 In December 1911, Nelles joined the battleship HMS Dreadnought.
 In early 1914, Nelles transferred to the cruiser HMS Suffolk, which was assigned to the North America and West Indies Station based at Bermuda.
 In early 1914 Suffolk was sent to protect British interests in Mexico during the civil war.
 With the breakout of the First World War, Suffolk was ordered to protect transatlantic shipping routes, then later patrolled between Bermuda and Halifax, Nova Scotia.
 Nelles remained aboard the British cruiser until April 1917, when he was recalled to Ottawa, Ontario.
 There, he served as flag lieutenant to the first head of the RCN, Admiral Sir Charles Kingsmill.
 In 1920, Nelles entered the Royal Naval College, was promoted to lieutenant commander in 1922 and served in several Royal Navy establishments over the next two years before returning to Canada in 1925.

 In August 1925 Nelles returned to Canada and was promoted to commander and appointed senior naval officer, Esquimalt in December.
 He returned to the United Kingdom in 1929.
 On 18 March 1930 he was appointed executive officer aboard the recently refitted Danae-class cruiser HMS Dragon.
 In mid-1930 Dragon set off from HMD Bermuda on a three-month tour of South America's Atlantic and Pacific coasts.
 After having rounded Cape Horn her captain, L.H.B.
 Bevan, died unexpectedly.
 Nelles then assumed temporary command of Dragon.
 After consultation with the Admiralty, Nelles was appointed acting captain and continued Dragon's tour, being the first RCN officer to command a Royal Navy vessel.